andyfry01/HBC-SLBA/notes.md

 New List of Inquiries for What We Do email: content should go under what we do category, should be second item after services

+make a popup for College Health Programs on the services page (click here for information on what this means). maybe a tooltip? slow down transition speed